TorchLean

 6.12.
 Verification Certificates🔗

-Certificate claims need a precise boundary, so we start with the artifact format.
 TorchLean does not vendor the Two-Stage / α,β-CROWN repository.
-TorchLean's core Lean build does not require that Python stack, but generating fresh α,β-CROWN leaf JSON artifacts requires a separate external producer checkout.
+The core Lean build does not require that Python stack, but generating fresh α,β-CROWN leaf JSON artifacts requires a separate external producer checkout.

 During a branch-and-bound verification run, the Two-Stage tooling can emit a small JSON leaf certificate for each terminal subdomain.
 TorchLean can parse that JSON and validate several properties entirely inside Lean: every leaf box lies inside the declared root input region; every leaf marked as verified satisfies the solver's local prune test (∃ i, lb[i] > threshold[i] in the exported fields); and the document is internally consistent (dimensions, array lengths, and cross-references line up).

-These checks do not reconstruct how the external tool computed each lb.
-Lean checks the JSON itself: boxes nest correctly, verified leaves satisfy the stated prune rule, and the fields fit together.
-The solver remains trusted for the numeric bound propagation unless a separate recompute-and-compare certificate path is added.
+These checks focus on the JSON artifact itself: boxes nest correctly, verified leaves satisfy the stated prune rule, and the fields fit together.
+The numeric bound propagation that produced each lb belongs to the external producer unless a separate recompute-and-compare certificate path is added.

 The path is: